History of the Foot Guards

 In 1945 Guards tanks were the first British to cross the Siegfried Line on the German border and in March Guards units quickly advanced deep into Germany, despite many of their tanks being slow Churchill types.
 Interestingly, the Coldstream Guards used a captured German Panther tank for a short while, which was named Cuckoo.

-Having advanced so far in their new armoured role it was a sad reality that once the war ended that the Guards tank units reverted back to Infantry and staged a Farewell to Armour parade in June 1945.
+Having advanced so far in their new armoured role it was a sad reality that once the war ended the Guards tank units reverted back to Infantry but not before staging a Farewell to Armour parade in June 1945.

 No Guards formations fought against the Japanese in the Far East.